sendgrid/docs/source/User_Guide/dashboard.md

 The SendGrid dashboard is designed to give you an at-a-glance view of your current email activity.
 You should be able to see stats for the last 7 days about all of the emails you have sent through your SendGrid account.

 {% anchor h2 %}
-The Header Bar
-{% endanchor %}

-**Reputation Monitor** - Your [sender reputation]({{root_url}}/Glossary/sender_reputation.html) is an indicator of how we view your email sending practices based on how well your email is delivered, bounced, and how many spam reports you get. sender_reputation.png

-**Credits Used** - Unlimited means that you can send as many emails as you want, up to the parent’s account cap.
-Sometimes this is 3-6 times the parent account (TODO: check with compliance about the rules)

-**Emails sent today** - This header statistic indicates how many emails you have sent in the last 24 hours.

-{% anchor h2 %}
 Stats
 {% endanchor %}

 On your dashboard we provide the last 30 days of email statistics in a graph, so that you can keep an eye on your sending.
 From this graph, you can see Requests, Deliveries, Opens, Clicks, Bounces, and Spam Reports.

 If you want to see all of your email statistics, go to your [Statistics Page]({{site.app_url}}/statistics) via the graph icon on the left side menu.

 {% anchor h2 %}
 Activity Feed
 {% endanchor %}